loathengine/loathengine.github.io/README.md

     -   Enter the **Target Distance**.
 6.  **Enter Velocity Data (Optional but Recommended):**
     -   As you mark impacts, a list will appear below the canvas.
 You can type the muzzle velocity for each shot into the input field next to it.
 This is crucial for advanced dispersion analysis.
 7.  **Save the Session:** Click **"Save / Update Session"**.
-Your marked points, scale, and session info are now saved and ready for analysis.
+Your marked points, scale, and session info are now saved.
+You can treat each saved session as a "part" of a larger aggregate group if you wish.

-### Analysis Tab
+### Analysis Tab (Composite & Compare)
-This is where you can view and compare the performance of your saved sessions.
+This is where the magic happens.
+You can analyze individual sessions or **composite multiple sessions** to get better statistical data.

-1.  **Select Sessions:** Use the list to select one or more sessions.
-To select multiple, hold `Ctrl` (on Windows/Linux) or `Cmd` (on Mac) and click on each session you want to analyze.
+1.  **Select Sessions:** Use the list to select sessions.
+    -   **Comparison:** Select different loads to compare them side-by-side.
+    -   **Compositing:** Select multiple sessions that used the **same load** (e.g., "5 shots on Target A" and "5 shots on Target B").
+The app will overlay them based on their Point of Aim (POA) to simulate a single 10-shot group.
+    -   Hold `Ctrl` (on Windows/Linux) or `Cmd` (on Mac) to select multiple items.
 2.  **Analyze:** Click the **"Analyze Selected Session(s)"** button.
 3.  **Review the Results:**
-    -   A **table** will appear with detailed statistics.
-Each session is color-coded.
+    -   A **table** will appear with detailed statistics (Mean Radius, SD, etc.) in **Milliradians (mrad)** (if distance was provided) or original units.
-    -   **Mean Radius (MR):** The primary measure of precision.
-Smaller is better.
-The Confidence Interval (CI) tells you how reliable that measurement is based on the number of shots.
-    -   **Dispersion Analysis:** This is the most powerful diagnostic column.
+    -   **Dispersion Analysis:** Checks for vertical stringing and velocity correlations.
-        -   If it says **"Nominal"**, your horizontal and vertical spread are balanced.
-        -   If it flags **"Vertical stringing detected"**, it means your vertical spread is unusually large.
-If you did not provide velocity data, it will prompt you to do so.
-        -   If you did provide velocity, it will show an **R-squared (R²)** value.
-This percentage tells you how much of that vertical stringing is likely caused by inconsistent muzzle velocity.
-A high R² (e.g., 65%) strongly suggests your powder charge is the culprit.
-4.  **View the Plot:** Below the table, a plot visually represents all selected groups overlaid on top of each other, centered on their point of impact.
-This makes it easy to visually compare group shapes and sizes.
+4.  **View the Composite Plot:** Below the table, a plot visually represents all selected groups overlaid on top of each other, centered on their point of impact (MPI).
-5.  **Export:** Click **"Export as Image"** to save a high-quality PNG image of the plot and results table, perfect for sharing or record-keeping.
+5.  **Export:** Click **"Export as Image"** to save a timestamped image of the plot and stats.

 ### DB Management Tab
 This tab is for advanced data management. **Use with caution.**